 "The call to courage begins with vulnerability."

 The men in that room carry a lot.
 One is watching a job evaporate.
 Another is in the long aftermath of a marriage that didn't survive.
 Several carry the faces of people they have lost — in combat zones, in hospital rooms, in their own families.
+More than a few are still learning, in their fifties and sixties, how to ask for help — really ask, not perform asking.
 All of them are wasting away in some measure and being renewed in another.
-All of them showed up that Friday morning to a room where they are allowed, finally, to say so.
+All of them showed up that Friday morning to a room where they are, finally, allowed to say so.

 That is not weakness.
 That is the bravest thing most men ever do.

-Tom is moving on — a new season, a new city, the men in Tulsa who don't yet know what's coming.
-He will walk into new rooms and eventually set something on the table that tells the truth.
-He will offer the limp behind the stride, the blood beneath the skin, the verse that got him through.
+Tom is moving on — a new city, a new season, the men in Tulsa who don't yet know what's coming.
+He will walk into new rooms, and eventually he will set something on the table that tells the truth.
+He will offer the limp behind the stride, the verse that got him through, the story about the tower and the blood and the dawn formation and the four more jumps.
+He will offer it not to impress but to invite.
 And because he does, other men will find permission to do the same.

 — ✦ —